 February was a bit better as inventory started to go live, but I was hit with several product returns that ate into my profits a bit.
 They call it return-uary for a reason, as people return unwanted gifts to Amazon and the refunds start to trickle in.

 Today my Amazon business continues to grow.
 I plan to continue to expand my information business, writing eBooks and creating content to help others learn how to sell on Amazon and other eCommerce platforms.

 In summary, I suggest the following steps for starting out selling on Amazon.

-- Get the Proven Amazon Course – It’s a MUST for all new sellers and I can’t recommend it enough.
+- Get the Seller Academy course – It’s a MUST for all new sellers and I can’t recommend it enough.
 It’s seriously the best investment you’ll make in your business starting out.

 - If you’re Canadian, get a copy of my eBook How to Sell on Amazon.com from Canada – It’ll fast track your learning curve and save you potentially hundreds of dollars and countless headaches

 - Download the Amazon Seller App for your smart phone

 - Start scanning used books you have sitting around your house with the above app and send them in to Amazon to make your first profit